Skip to Content

 Rye Heritage Centre

-Discover 750 years of Rye history at the Rye Heritage Centre and experience the “Story of Rye”.
-This 15-minute sound and light show showcases the famous Rye Town Model and guides you through the cobbled streets and hidden passages of Rye in times gone by and the history of the medieval Cinqe Port town.
+Discover 750 years of Rye history at the Rye Heritage Centre and experience the “Story of Rye”, a 15-minute sound and light show that showcases the famous Rye Town Model.

 St Mary’s Church, Rye

-St Mary’s might be the oldest functioning church turret clock in the country but there’s another good reason to make sure you visit.
-The views.
-They’re one of the top Rye attractions.
+St Mary’s might be the country’s oldest functioning church turret clock, but there’s another good reason to visit: the stunning views!
+Climb the final ladder and exit to St Mary’s tower roof.

 Wine Tours in Rye